 - SR 82 improvements will be completed by FDOT prior to off-site sale of limestone from the Troyer Brothers mine.

-- No access to Corkscrew Road is proposed, and a preserve area will be placed between the mining activities and Corkscrew Road.
+- There will be no access to Corkscrew Road.
+A preserve area will be placed between the mining activities and Corkscrew Road.

 - The number and location of truck trips is a function of demand for material.

 - Trucks from the mine will generally disperse in a pattern that includes 50 percent of daily trips traveling west on SR82 to the intersection of Gunnery and Daniels; 25 percent will travel east on SR82, and 25 percent will utilize local roadways to the north for delivery of materials for nearby projects.